pengutronix/genimage/README.rst

 			a DOS type partition table is written.
 Defaults to false.
 :gpt-location:		Location of the GPT table.
 Occasionally useful for moving the GPT
 			table away from where a bootloader is placed due to hardware requirements.
-All partitions in the table must begin after this table.
+All partitions in the table must begin after this table according to the UEFI specification.
 Regardless of this setting, the GPT header will still be placed at 512 bytes (sector 1).
 			Defaults to 1024 bytes (sector 2).
 :disk-uuid:		UUID string used as disk id in GPT partitioning.
 Defaults to a
 			random value.